piorpiedev/JellyfinSpotlight/README.md

   - Starts at moderate volume (50% by default).

 - **Automatic transitions**
   After a trailer finishes, Spotlight automatically loads the next slide.
-If no trailer is available, a static slide is shown (default duration: 10 seconds, configurable in HTML).
+If no trailer is available, a static slide is shown (default duration: 10 seconds, configurable in the `spotlight-body.js` file).

 - **Detailed metadata overlays**
   Each slide includes: